Teacher(s)

 Evaluation methods

-• Either in a case study, including a perspective drawing on the lessons of both parties (in particular the different theoretical approaches);
+- Either a case study, including a perspective drawing on the teaching of the two parts (in particular the different theoretical approaches);

-• Or in the in-depth discussion of a chapter/specific content of the course, chosen from the two parties, but whose discussion necessarily integrates contributions from the other party.
+- Or an in-depth discussion of a specific chapter/content from the course, chosen from the two parts, but whose discussion necessarily incorporates contributions from the other part.

 Bibliography